GerritCodeReview/apps_reviewit/README.md

 Please read the [contribution
 guidelines](https://gerrit.googlesource.com/apps/reviewit/+/master/CONTRIBUTING).

-Note that we do not accept Pull Requests via the Github mirror.

 ## Build-time dependencies

 The app uses the following build-time dependencies provided under the given licenses: